 Great Things to Do Near Pech Marty

-Walk to the Café with nibbles, food, drinks and concerts
+Walk to the Café for nibbles, food, drinks and concerts

 In the small village of Montagnac (3km) there is a lovely little café that also serves plates of ham or cheese and little meals.
 In July and August, the Friday evening market takes place just opposite this.
 Every Tuesday there is an evening concert in front of the café - or inside if it rains and a food truck sits sometimes by the café from which you can buy some food to eat at the café: sweet and savory crepes or organic vegetarian fresh local food or Olivier, the owner prepares a meal.
 Out of July and August the concerts take place on Fridays.